Getting started with FEniCSx

 Create a directory called

-in our WSL home directory and navigate to it:(fenicsx) $ mkdir fenicsx-code (fenicsx) $ cd fenicsx-code
+fenicsx-codein our WSL home directory and navigate to it:(fenicsx) $ mkdir fenicsx-code (fenicsx) $ cd fenicsx-code -

 Copy the following Python code and save it as